Siv Øyunn Kjenstad

 drummer / composer /singer

 The Oslo-based drummer also travels Europe and worldwide with various collaborations.
-This year she's doing a lot of gigging with Bugge Wesseltoft's New Conception of Jazz, as the project and his label Jazzland have their 20th anniversary.
+The last couple of years she played a lot with Bugge Wesseltoft's New Conception of Jazz, as the project and his label Jazzland had their 20th anniversary.

 She started her professional career as a nineteen-year-old in the percussion ensemble Batagraf, under Norwegian jazz pianist and composer Jon Balke.
 Since then she has collaborated with numerous acclaimed musicians in Norway and internationally.

-Currently she's embarking on a solo project for the first time, writing and performing her music as Øyunn.
-The band was voted Band of the year by Norwegian newspaper Dagsavisen in 2015.
+Her main focus is writing and performing music as Øyunn, solo or with various co-musicians. Øyunn was voted Band of the year by Norwegian newspaper Dagsavisen in 2015.

 Current projects include: Øyunn, Bugge Wesseltoft New Conception of Jazz, Christian Balvig Sextett, BRAK RUG, BAYA and occasionally Band of Gold, Trondheim Jazz Orchestra and Time is A Blind Guide.

 Past projects include the trio Chili Vanilla that she played with for six years, Ósk, TAAO, Einar Stray and ANANA.